 Peacekeeper at a Glance

-The Peacekeeper had a range of 9,600 km (5,965 miles) while carrying 10 MIRV warheads.
+The Peacekeeper had a range of 9,600 km while carrying 10 MIRV warheads.
 Although it could carry as many as 12 warheads, the Strategic Arms Reduction Treaty (START I) restrictions prevented the number of warheads from exceeding 10.
 Each warhead employed a Mk 21 reentry vehicle with a 300-475 kT yield W87 nuclear warhead.
 The system was equipped with an inertial navigation system that provided it warheads with an accuracy of 90 m CEP.
-The missile was relatively compact for its capabilities, with a length of 21.8 m, a width of 2.34 m and a launch weight of 87,750 kg.
+The missile was relatively compact for its capabilities, measuring 21.8 m in length, 2.34 m in diameter, and weighing 87,750 kg at launch.
 It had a three-stage solid propellant design.4

 The Peacekeeper missile was originally designed to destroy hardened targets using its MIRV warheads, high individual warhead yield, increased accuracy, and upgraded penetration aids.
 Functioning as a complement to the Minuteman series, the original 50 Peacekeeper missiles each carried 10 warheads and were intended to destroy large numbers of Soviet missile silos, decreasing Soviet second-strike options.5